 - If you let them pick for you, beware of the price.
 This place is not known for being cheap.
 While it’s not a high-end restaurant it will still put a dent in your budget if you are not paying attention.
 I can promise you that it will be the tastiest dent you have ever put in your wallet though!

-Of all the Barcelona restaurants on this top 10 list, this is my top recommendation!
+Of all my picks on this list of top 10 Barcelona restaurants, Cal Pep is my top recommendation!